A Machine Learning Approach to Improving Timing Consistency between Global Route and Detailed Route: Experimental setup and evaluation

-The last three columns of Table \ref{tbl:ml-impact-on-DR-OR} compare the runtime of three different flows.
-We see that the ML-based flow predicts post-DR timing in tens of seconds without time-intensive DR. The ML-based flow achieves comparable solutions to the ground-truth-based flow, with an average speedup of 31.87\% over the ground-truth flow.
-When compared to the traditional flow, the ML-based flow is only marginally (0.84\%) slower than the traditional flow, which is acceptable as the model can achieve a quality that is closer to, and sometimes better than, the ground-truth flow.
+\blueHL{The last three columns of Table \ref{tbl:ml-impact-on-DR-OR} compare the runtimes of three different flows.
+We see that the ML-based flow can leverage prediction of post-DR timing at the cost of a few tens of seconds, without time-intensive DR. The ML-based flow achieves comparable solutions to the ground-truth-based flow, with an average speedup of 31.87\% over the ground-truth flow.
+When compared to the traditional flow, the ML-based flow is only marginally (0.84\%) slower than the traditional flow, which is acceptable as the model can achieve a quality that is closer to, and sometimes better than, the ground-truth flow.}

-Table~\ref{tbl:ml-impact-on-DR-comm} compares the post-DR WS and TNS results from commercial tool flow.
+\blueHL{Table~\ref{tbl:ml-impact-on-DR-comm} compares the post-DR WS and TNS results from the commercial tool flow.
 Out of 15 designs, the ML-based flow improves post-DR WS for 10 designs and improves post-DR TNS 13 designs.
 Four designs have the same post-DR WS in the traditional flow and the ML-based flow.
-One design (swerv\_wrapper in 12nm) reduces the WS of 0.18ns from the traditional flow to 0.10ns using our approach, with lower buffering and sizing cost.
-For post-DR TNS, the ML-based flow shows better results in 13 designs, and the remaining designs do not have path violations.
+One design (swerv\_wrapper in 12nm) improves the WS of 0.18ns from the traditional flow to 0.10ns using our approach, with lower buffering and sizing cost.
+For post-DR TNS, the ML-based flow shows better results in 13 designs, and the remaining designs do not have path violations.}